okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 The following steps outline the submission process for API service integrations with the OIN Manager:

 1. Build the integration in your service app.
-1. Sign in to the OIN Manager with your developer-edition org credentials.
+1. Sign in to the OIN Manager with your Developer Edition org credentials.
    - Add integration details in the OIN Manager.
    - Generate the app integration instance.
    - Test the integration.